 “The desire to create is one of the deepest yearnings of the human soul… We each have an inherent wish to create something that did not exist before…” Dieter F. Uchtdorf

 If you explore my gallery of work, you will see I’m a rather prolific quilt making fiber artist and I don’t limit myself to any one ‘style’.
 My pieces run the gamut from traditional to modern, functional to fashionable.
 Whether for a bed, lap, table, or wall, my quilts add accent to a home and are thoughtfully, skillfully created using only the highest quality materials to provide beauty, warmth, and comfort for the eye, heart, and soul.

-I began quilting over 35 years ago, and have shared my passion for the art of quilting with others through classes wherever I’ve called home.
+I began quilting about 40 years ago, and have shared my passion for the art of quilting with others through classes wherever I’ve called home.
 Current class offerings can be found here.

 Literally hundreds of patterns have been made by quilters for many generations.
 I love making these traditional patterns ‘new’, but I also like designing my own original pieces.
 When doing so, it falls within my artistic nature to create, not merely imitate.
 My inspiration often comes directly from the fabrics with which I work.
 I often make use of techniques that allow me to bring forth unique one-of-a-kind pieces.
 Each of my quilts tell a special story.
 I invite you to take a visual stroll through many of my creative endeavors here-to-date and hope you’ll enjoy reading the stories behind each one.